-For full disclosure, I should mention that at the time of writing this analysis, I do not own shares in Estee Lauder Companies.
-However, the company has been on my watch list for a while because of their high gross profit and operating margins.
-I don't own any of their competitors either but L'Oreal is on my watch list as well.
-If you want to see what stocks I own or want to copy my portfolio, you can read how to do so here.
+For full disclosure, I should mention that at the time of writing this analysis, I do not own any shares in Estee Lauder Companies.
+However, the company has been on my watchlist for a while due to its high gross profit and operating margins.
+I don't own any of their competitors either, but L'Oreal is also on my watch list.
+If you are interested in viewing the stocks I own or would like to copy my portfolio, you can find instructions on how to do so here.
 If you want to purchase shares or fractional shares of Estee Lauder Companies, you can do so through eToro. eToro is a highly user-friendly platform that allows you to start your investment journey with as little as $50.

-Estee Lauder Companies is an American multinational manufacturer and marketer of skincare (56 % of net sales in fiscal 2022), makeup (26 % of net sales in fiscal 2022), fragrance (14 % of net sales in fiscal 2022) and hair care (4 % of net sales in fiscal 2022) products.
-The company sell their products all over the world and in fiscal 2022, the Americas contributed with 26 % of their net sales, Asia/Pacific contributed to 31 % of their net sales, and Europe, the Middle East & Africa contributed with 43 % of their net sales.
-Estee Lauder Companies was founded in New York in 1946 and is known for a broad range of brands such as Estee Lauder, Origins, Jo Malone London, Clinique, and Bobbi Brown, just to mention a few of their 27 brands.
-These brands are known all over the world and makes it very easy to determine that Estee Lauder Companies has a large brand moat.
+Estee Lauder Companies is an American multinational manufacturer and marketer of skincare (56% of net sales in fiscal 2022), makeup (26% of net sales in fiscal 2022), fragrance (14% of net sales in fiscal 2022), and hair care (4% of net sales in fiscal 2022) products.
+The company sells its products all over the world.
+In fiscal year 2022, the Americas accounted for 26% of their net sales, Asia/Pacific accounted for 31% of their net sales, and Europe, the Middle East, and Africa accounted for 43% of their net sales.
+Estee Lauder Companies was founded in New York in 1946 and is known for a widerange of brands, including Estee Lauder, Origins, Jo Malone London, Clinique, and Bobbi Brown, among others.
+They currently own 27 brands.
+These brands are known all over the world, making it very easy to determine that Estee Lauder Companies has a large brand moat.

-The first number we will investigate is the return on investment capital, also known as ROIC.
-We want to see 10 years of history and we want the numbers to be above 10 % in all benchmarks.
-Estee Lauder Companies has delivered some solid numbers in all ten years except for 2020, which was during the pandemic and lock downs.
-Once a company consistently delivers numbers above 10 %, it makes me interested.
-I would be happy to invest in a company that manages do deliver a ROIC like this.
-If you looked at ROE instead of ROIC the numbers would be even more impressing.
+The first number we will investigate is the return on invested capital, also known as ROIC.
+We want to see 10 years of history, and we want the numbers to be above 10% in all benchmarks.
+Estee Lauder Companies has delivered solidnumbers in all ten years except for 2020, which was during the pandemic and lockdowns.
+Once a company consistentlydelivers numbers above 10%, it piques my interest.
+I would be happy to invest in a company that manages to deliver a ROIC like this.
+If you looked at ROE instead of ROIC, the numbers would be even more impressive.

 Finally, we investigate the free cash flow.
 In short, free cash flow is the cash a company generates after it has paid for operating expenses and capital expenditures.
 Levered free cash flow is the amount of money a company has remaining after paying all of its financial obligations.
 I use the margin to provide a clearer understanding.
 Free cash flow yield is the free cash flow per share a company is expected to earn against its market value per share.
 It is not a surprise that free cash flow has been positive in all ten years.
-However, I do find it concerning that the free cash flow yield has been at the lowest numbers in the last two years.
-I would really like to see the free cash flow yield increase in fiscal 2023 and hopefully above the 2021 level.
+Levered free cash flow margin has been between 10% and 15% in most years,except for the earlier years and in 2021.
+Free cash flow yield was at its lowest in 10 years in fiscal 2022.

-Another important thing to investigate is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
-We do so by dividing the total long-term debt by current earnings.
+Another important aspect to investigate is the level of debt, specifically whether a business has a manageable debt that can be paid off within a period of 3 years.
+We do this by dividing the total long-term debt by current earnings.
 Doing the calculation on Estee Lauder Companies, the debt can be paid off in 2,15 years.
-It is within the range of the 3 years and acceptable.
-Thus, I don't find that debt is any concern foor the time being.
+It falls within the acceptable range of 3 years.
+Thus, I don't find that debt is any concern for the time being.

-Based on my findings so far, I believe that Estee Lauder Companies is a good company.
-However, no investments are without risk and Estee Lauder Companies has some risks as well.
-There are both some short-term and some long-term risks.
+Based on my findings thus far, I believe that Estee Lauder Companies is a reputable company.
+However, no investment iswithout risk, and Estee Lauder Companies also has its share of risks.
+There are both short-term and long-term risks.
 One short-term risk is related to macroeconomics.
-Higher freight prices, higher prices on raw materials, and labor costs are all putting pressure on margins, which came on lower in fiscal 2022 than fiscal 2021.
-The gross profit margin decreased from 76,4 % to 75,7 %, while the operating margin decreased from 21,3 % to 17,9 %.
-Furthermore, the strong U.S. dollar is also impacting the results of Estee Lauder Companies, as more 74 % of their net sales are from outside of the U.S. Another short-term risk is the zero tolerance COVID-19 policy in China.
-Estee Lauder Companies have quite a lot of exposure to China.
-One example is that their largest individual customer is a company that sells products primarily in China travel retail, which accounted for 13 % of their consolidated net sales in fiscal 2022.
-If we see lock downs in China again, it will hurt the company short-term.
-Especially because management in their annual report in 2021 expected China to be huge growth driver that deliver double-digit growth year over year moving forward.
+Higher freight prices, increased prices on raw materials, and rising labor costs are all exerting pressure on margins, which decreased in fiscal year 2022 compared to fiscal year 2021.
+The gross profit margin decreased from 76,4% to 75,7%, while the operating margin decreased from 21,3% to 17,9%.
+Furthermore, the strong U.S. dollar is also impacting the results of Estee Lauder Companies, as more than 74% of their net sales comefrom outside of the U.S. Another short-term risk is the decrease in consumer spending in China.
+Estee Lauder Companies has significant exposure to China.
+One example is that their largest individual customer is a company that primarily sells products in China travel retail, accounting for 13% of their consolidated net sales in fiscal 2022.
+If Chinese consumers do not start spending their money, it will hurt the company in the short term.
+Especially because management, in their annual report in 2021,expected China to be a huge growth driver that would deliver double-digit growth year over year moving forward.
 A more long-term risk is competition.
-In their annual report from fiscal 2022, Estee Lauder Companies write that there is significant competition in each market where their products are sold.
-Estee Lauder companies lists competition as one of their largest risks moving forward, as the beauty business is highly competitive, and they mention that some of their competitors have greater resources than they do.
-Hence, in some cases they may be able to respond to changing business and economic conditions as quickly as their competitors.
+In their annual report for fiscal year 2022, Estee Lauder Companies state that there is significant competition in every market where their products are sold.
+Estee Lauder Companies lists competition as one of their largest risks moving forward, as the beauty business is highly competitive.
+They mention that some of their competitors have greater resources than they do.
+Hence, in some cases, they may be able to respond to changing business and economic conditions as quickly as their competitors.

 All right, we have gone through the numbers, potential and risk regarding Estee Lauder Companies, and now it is time for us to calculate a price for Estee Lauder Companies.
 To calculate price, we will need numbers that I have explained in the "MY STRATEGY" section of the website.
 I do not want to go through the whole calculation here.
 I have decided to use an EPS of 6,55, which is the one from fiscal 2022.
-Estimated future EPS growth rate of 11 (As management expects it to be between 9 and 12 %, and went with a higher option), Estimated future PE 22 (in this case we multiply our predicted growth rate with two, as this is lower than the historical highest P/E) and we already have the minimum acceptable return rate on 15 %.
-Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of $101,14, and we want to have a margin of safety on 50 %, so we will divide it by 2 meaning that we want to buy Estee Lauder Companies at price of $50,57 (or lower obviously), if we use the Margin of Safety price.
+The estimated future EPS growth rate is 11% (as management expects it to be between 9% and 12%, and we chose the higher option).
+The estimated future PE is 22 (in this case, we multiply our predicted growth rate by two, as it is lower than the historical highest P/E).
+Additionally, we have already achieved the minimum acceptable return rate of 15%.
+Doing the calculations using the formula I described in "MY STRATEGY," we arrive at the sticker price (also known as fair value or intrinsic value) of $101,14.
+We want to have a margin of safety of 50%, we will divide it by 2.
+This means that we want to buy Estee Lauder Companies at a price of $50,57 (or lower, of course) if we use the Margin of Safety price.

-Our second way to calculate a buy price is the TEN CAP price, which is also explained at "MY STRATEGY".
+Our second way to calculate a buy price is the Ten Cap price, which is also explained at "MY STRATEGY".
 To do so, we need some numbers from their financials, keep in mind that all numbers are in millions.
-The Operating Cash Flow last year was 3.040.
-The Capital Expenditures was 1.040.
-I tried to look through their annual report to see, how much of the capital expenditures were used on maintenance.
-I couldn't find it though, so as a rule of thumb, you expect 70 % of the capital expenditures to be used on maintenance, meaning we will use 728 in our further calculations.
-The Tax Provision was 628.
+The operating cash flow last year was 3.040.
+The capital expenditures were 1.040.
+I tried to look through their annual report to see how much of the capital expenditures were used for maintenance.
+I couldn't find it, but as a rule of thumb, you can expect 70% of the capital expenditures to be used for maintenance.
+This means that we will use 728 for our further calculations.
+The tax provision was 628.
 We have 257,056 outstanding shares.
-Hence, the calculation will be like this: (3.040 - 728 + 628) / 259,056 x 10 = $113,49 in TEN CAP price.
+Hence, the calculation will be as follows: (3.040 - 728 + 628) / 259,056 x 10 = $113,49 in Ten Cap price.

-The last calculation is the PAYBACK TIME.
+The last calculation is the Payback Time.
 I also described in "MY STRATEGY".
-With the Free Cash Flow Per Share at 5,60 and a growth rate of 11 %, if you want your purchase back in 8 years, the PAYBACK TIME price is $73,72.
+With Estee Lauder Companies' Free Cash Flow Per Share at 5,60 and a growth rate of 11%, if you want to recoup your investment in 8 years, the Payback Time price is $73,72.

 I believe that Estee Lauder Companies is a great company.
-They have a strong moat, great margins and a good management.
-They are facing some short-term challenges, which resulted in some underwhelming numbers in fiscal 2022.
-Nonetheless, we see signs that China slowly reopening, while we may also see the dollar drop, which are good news for Estee Lauder Companies.
-I'm not too worried about competition because Estee Lauder Companies has a large moat that should protect them from competition.
-The market they are operating in is growing and they are gainingmarket share, which bodes well for future growth.
-You may not be able to get Estee Lauder Companies at a 50 % discount to intrinsic value at any time, but I would like to get it below intrinsic value on at least two out of three calculations.
-Meaning, Estee Lauder would get interesting at the intrinsic value of the PAYBACK TIME price at $147,44.
+They have a strong moat, great margins, and good management.
+They are facing some short-term challenges, which resulted in underwhelming numbers in fiscal 2022.
+Nonetheless, we see signs that China will introduce stimuli, while we may also see the dollar drop, which is good news for Estee Lauder Companies.
+I'm not too worried about competition because Estee Lauder Companies has a large moatthat should protect them from competitors.
+The market in which they are operating is growing, and they are gainingmarket share, which bodes well for future growth.
+You may not be able to purchase Estee Lauder Companies at a 50% discount to its intrinsic value at any time, but I aim to acquire it below intrinsic value in at least two out of three calculations.
+Estee Lauder would become intriguing at the intrinsic value of the Payback Time price, which is $147,44.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how to do it, you can read this post.